pharmaverse/tidytlg/cran-comments.md

 ### Resubmission Actions:

-Per a Review by Benjamin Altmann dated April 28, 2023:
+Per a Review by Victoria Wimmer dated May 3, 2023:

-- 'dontrun' was removed from freq documentation
 - Package DESCRIPTION was updated

 ### Testing